LewisB321/Hashtopolis_Installations/README.md

 in the scripts prior to execution but not after (I think sql root user can be changed, not user hashtopolis though).
 This can also be done via variables but I have not done this.

+YOU CAN ALSO USE Installation_With_Input TO SET YOUR OWN PASSWORD INTERACTIVELY BUT I HAVE NOT ADDED INPUT VALIDATION MY BASH SCRIPTING KNOWLEDGE IS FAIRLY LIMITED

 The script outputs a text file called passes.txt which contain the pre-determined passwords.
 I recommend removing this file or password protecting it at the minimum (which at the time I don't know how to do)